 During the time I spent at 4th Recon C Company, I was a Team Leader in charge of a Deep Recon Platoon.
 I am trained in Artillery Call for Fire, Naval Call for Fire, SOTG, Amphibious Recon and many in-company trainings.

 I have a Bachelor Degree in Criminal Justice and an Associate Degree in Fine Arts.
 I started making knives part time while I was in College and decided to become a full-time knifemaker after graduating.

 I have been making knives since 1988, constantly researching, refining and developing this craft.

 From an early age I was exposed and trained in various forms of art.
 Some of these art forms are: acid etching, printing, drawing, painting, architectural drafting, guilloche work and enameling.
 In 1985 I won the First Place at the Asian Art Fair in Singapore with a five-color printing.
 I was the first knifemaker to introduce the lost art of guilloche to the cutlery world.

 After 4 years of research and study, in 2002 I began making watches.
 I make everything on my watches except the movement, crystal and hands.
 My goal is to eventually modify movements and construct my own hands.

 I was born in France where I lived until I moved to the US in 1995.
 I have the equivalency of a Bachelor Degree in Law.
 I speak French and English fluently.

 I have worked as an Assistant Manager and a Manager of different retail operations in France.
-I also have a solid experience as an Executive Assistant with two major American companies in France.
+I also worked as an Executive Assistant with two major American companies in France.

 At Elishewitz Custom Knives, I take care of all the administrative and bookkeeping aspects of the business as well as marketing, promotion and sales.
 I attend most of the knife shows with Allen.
-I also maintain our web site.
-I have recently taken an interest in photography and enjoy taking photos of Allen’s creations as you can see on the website.
+I also maintain our web site and take pictures of Allen's creations.